GNOME/gnome-builder/plugins/beautifier/README.md

 - Act on a file with a recognized language (or change the language in Builder interface)
 - Have a command configured for this language (or the menu will be empty)
 - The command executable need to be reachable from your $PATH
+- if your command use a config file, it need to be present.
 - Some text need to be selected.

 Then, two possible actions:
-- A default entry is defined: pressing &lt;ctrl&gt;&lt;alt&gt;b trigger the beautify actions.
+- A default entry is defined: pressing &lt;ctrl&gt;&lt;alt&gt;b trigger the default beautify action.
 - You can manually choose an entry in the contextual menu at "Selection-> Beautify" submenu.

 # Beautifier plugin configuration :